aliaspooryorik/cfmlorm/README.md

 ### Methods

 These are the methods you can call on the virtual / concrete DAO.
-I need to document these a bit better :)
+I suggest you look at the unit tests to see how they work as I need to document these a bit better :)

 	// get one by id. returns null if no match get( id )